aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/workbook-conversions/pdf/embed-attachment-to-pdf/_index.md

 type: docs
 weight: 380
 url: /net/embed-attachment-to-pdf/
 ai_search_scope: cells_net
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

-In Excel, you can insert an Ole Object with source data([embedded-attachments-example.xlsx](embedded-attachments-example.xlsx)) .
-Double click the Ole Object, the embedded file will be opened.
+In Excel, you can insert an OLE object with source data (embedded-attachments-example.xlsx).
+Double‑click the OLE object, and the embedded file will be opened.

-Generally, while converting to pdf, the Ole Object will be rendered as an icon or a thumbnail without the Ole Object source data.
-With option [PdfSaveOptions.EmbedAttachments](https://reference.aspose.com/cells/net/aspose.cells/pdfsaveoptions/embedattachments/), you can embed the Ole Object source data as attachment in PDF.
-You can double click the icon or the thumbnail in PDF to open the source file of the Ole Object.
+Generally, when converting to PDF, the OLE object is rendered as an icon or a thumbnail without the OLE object's source data.
+By using the option [PdfSaveOptions.EmbedAttachments](https://reference.aspose.com/cells/net/aspose.cells/pdfsaveoptions/embedattachments/), you can embed the OLE object's source data as an attachment in the PDF.
+You can double‑click the icon or the thumbnail in the PDF to open the source file of the OLE object.

 {{< gist "aspose-cells-gists" "59a1901d62ea9ceb08456a818431a898" "Docs-Pdf-EmbedAttachmentToPdf.cs" >}}